MicrosoftDocs/cpp-docs/docs/standard-library/directory-iterator-class.md

 The first constructor produces an end-of-sequence iterator.
 The second and third constructors store *pval* in `mydir`, then attempt to open and read `mydir` as a directory.
 If successful, they store the first filename in the directory in `myentry`; otherwise they produce an end-of-sequence iterator.

-The defaulted construtors behave as expected.
+The default constructor behave as expected.

 ```cpp
 directory_iterator() noexcept;